One

 exact product with a different name.
 That Olympus name will cost

 you an extra $15 bucks though.
+That's

 right, you'll pay $50 for the Olympus